Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Introduction

-Installing Claude Code and having basic conversations to write code — that part is easy.
-But most users stop there, stuck at the level of “write this code” and “fix this bug.”
+Installing Claude Code and coding through basic conversation is quick to learn.
+But most users stop here — stuck at the “write this code,” “fix this bug” level.

-In reality, Claude Code has powerful features hiding beneath the surface: project-specific memory, repeatable task automation, and external tool integration.
-Using these features transforms Claude Code from a simple chatbot into your personalized coding partner.
+Claude Code actually hides powerful features: project-specific memory, repeatable task automation, and external tool integration.
+Using them transforms Claude Code from a simple chatbot into your personalized coding partner.

-This series covers how to get 200% out of Claude Code:
+This series covers how to get 200% out of Claude Code, across four parts:

-- Part 2: Plugins + MCP + IDE Integration — Connect external tools and use Claude directly in your IDE
+- Part 2 — Plugins + MCP + IDE integration: connect external tools and work inside your editor

 1. Memory — Making Claude Remember You

 Claude Code starts each session with a fresh context window.
-It doesn’t remember yesterday’s conversation.
-Memory solves this problem.
+It doesn’t remember yesterday’s conversation today.
+Memory solves this.

 1.1 CLAUDE.md — Your Project Instruction Manual

-CLAUDE.md is a markdown file that Claude automatically reads at the start of every session.
-Write your coding rules, build commands, and architecture descriptions here, and you’ll never have to repeat yourself.
+CLAUDE.md is a markdown file Claude reads automatically at session start.
+Write your coding rules, build commands, and architecture there, and you won’t have to re-explain them every time.

 | Location | Scope | Sharing |